nottestovh/LCF/README.md

 - `RHOST`: IP address of the remote host where flags should be sent for checking.
 - `RPORT`: Remote port of the server for flag submission.

-Make sure to rebuild the project after changes: make all
+Make sure to rebuild the project after changes: `make all`

 ## Usage

-1. Run the server:
+1. Run the server: `bin/server`
-   bin/server

-The server handles flag management and submissions asynchronously.

-2. Run the exploit:
+2. Run the exploit: `bin/client ./exp`
-  bin/client ./exp

    The exploit (`./exp`) should output flags to stdout.

 ## Cleaning Up

-To clean the build artifacts:
+To clean the build artifacts: `make clean`
-  make clean